GregoryLi360/Ascetic/README.md

 **Note: Some language features may not appear in the code examples section** **For a complete overview of the language's syntax, [view the formal grammar definition here](grammar.md).**

+See the [code examples document](examples.md) for a quick overview of language features.